Yarraman, Queensland: History

 The Sacred Heart Convent was completed in 1945.
 The Sisters of Mercy opened a boarding school for boys in 1946.
 It closed in 1966.
 The building is now used as the Yarraman Heritage House.

-The town was connected to Brisbane and Ipswich by the Brisbane Valley Railway Line in 1913.
-The Brisbane Valley Railway Line was closed in 1988.

-The Queensland Country Women's Association established a branch at Yarraman in 1923.
-After raising funds a new QCWA Hall was opened in 1928.
-After both Blackbutt and Yarraman branches had been closed for a number of years, the Blackbutt and Yarraman QCWA branch was formed after their first meeting in 2014.
-The Yarraman QCWA building had already been removed and sold.

 The Yarraman Library opened in 1982 and had a major refurbishment in 2016. it is now operated by the Toowoomba Regional Council.

-Census data
+Between 2002 and 2018, the former Brisbane Valley railway line was redeveloped as the Brisbane Valley Rail Trail, the longest rail trail in Australia at 161 km.

+Demographics

 Based on data gathered through the census, Yarraman's population has grown as shown below.